floresql/floresql/README.md

-# Professional Profile: Guillermo E. Flores

-## Introduction
+# About Me

-Greetings! 👋 I'm Guillermo E. Flores, but you can call me Eddie.
-With a diverse background spanning Software Engineering 💻, Business Intelligence 📊, and Business Planning & Analysis 📈, I bring a wealth of experience and a passion for innovation to the table.
+Hey there! 👋 I'm Guillermo E. Flores, but you can just call me Eddie.
+I'm a versatile professional with a knack for adeptly navigating the intersections of business and technology.
+With a dynamic background spanning roles in Software Engineering, Business Intelligence, and Business Planning & Analysis, I bring a wealth of experience to the table, alongside an insatiable appetite for learning and problem-solving.

-## Expertise in Web Development
-In my journey through web development, I've honed my skills in frontend and backend technologies, mastering languages such as JavaScript, Python, and SQL.
-I've led teams to deliver elegant solutions to complex problems and managed projects with precision and finesse.

-## Analytical Excellence
-Transitioning to business intelligence, I've become proficient in data analysis and visualization tools like Tableau and Power BI.
-I excel at uncovering actionable insights from data, guiding informed decision-making, and driving strategic initiatives forward.

-## Technology's Transformative Power
-Having witnessed technology's transformative impact on business landscapes, I've embraced innovative solutions ranging from cloud computing to machine learning.
-I understand how emerging technologies can revolutionize industries and drive competitive advantage.

-## Strategic Leadership
-Currently, I lead cross-functional teams in Business Planning & Analysis, leveraging financial modeling, market analysis, and trend forecasting to drive organizational success.
-I excel at navigating complex challenges and guiding teams toward common objectives.

-## Embracing the Challenge
-While I value my leadership role, I yearn to return to hands-on problem-solving in software engineering or business intelligence.
-I miss the thrill of innovation and the satisfaction of seeing projects come to fruition.
-I'm eager to tackle new challenges and make a tangible impact.

-## Let's Collaborate!
+## Background 🎓

+In my journey as a web developer, I honed my skills in coding, design, and project management.
+Crafting elegant solutions to complex problems became second nature, and my love for hands-on problem-solving blossomed.
+Transitioning to the realm of business intelligence, I refined my analytical prowess, leveraging data to drive informed decision-making and unearth actionable insights.
+These experiences instilled in me a deep appreciation for the power of technology in transforming business landscapes.

+## Current Role 📊

+Currently, in Business Planning & Analysis, I've embraced the opportunity to strategize, innovate, and lead cross-functional teams towards common goals.
+While I cherish the leadership aspect of my current role, I yearn to return to the thrill of being an individual contributor, where I can directly impact outcomes through hands-on problem-solving.
+I miss the thrill of innovation and flexing my creative muscles.
+There’s something special about overcoming tech challenges; It's where my passion lies.

+## Future Aspirations 🚀

-Armed with a commitment to excellence and a hunger for growth, I'm ready to embark on my next chapter.
-Whether it's crafting cutting-edge software solutions or driving data-driven insights, let's collaborate to achieve remarkable results together.
-Connect with me, and let's explore how my skills can benefit your team!
+With a commitment to lifelong learning and a hunger for new challenges, I am poised to make a seamless transition back into software engineering or business intelligence, where I can continue to learn, grow, and make a tangible difference.
+Let's connect and explore how my diverse skill set can add value to your team!